Fiserv/universal-commerce/recipes/HostedPages.md

 The api between app and MAS is not part of this document.
 It’s up to the merchant to decide this part of the transaction.

-### Step 3: MAS calls uCom to Get Token
+### Step 3: MAS calls Connected Commerce (uCom) to Get Token

-MAS has to call uCom to get a tokenId.
+MAS has to call Connected Commerce (uCom) to get a tokenId.
 MAS should not cache the tokenId.
 The get Token call will provide the one time session token and public key which needs to be passed to the SDK to launch Hosted Pages.

 [Click here for instructions on Creating Security Access Token](../api/?type=post&path=/v1/tokens)

-### Step 4: MAS calls uCom to get page link
+### Step 4: MAS calls Connected Commerce (uCom) to get page link

 MAS can cache the page link for future reference to ensure better performance.
 Merchant may have configured multiple pages and therefore this api will return all of them.
 Each page can be identified by the relation.